Submit your summary URL on Wednesday, January 6th at 11:59 pm on Canvas.

 - Commentary on Setting Up your Domain and Social media

 - A blog post with your multimodal introduction blog post

 These posts are REALLY important.
-We use them to grade you every week, so you need to link to other posts you’ve written, embed media you’ve created, and narrate the process of learning that you went through this week.
+We use them to grade you every assignment period, so you need to link to other posts you’ve written, embed media you’ve created, and narrate the process of learning that you went through this assignment period.
 What did you learn?
 What was harder than you thought it would be?
 What was easier?
 What drove you crazy?
 Why?
 What did you really enjoy?
 Why?

-Final Note: You MUST submit the link to this weekly post in Canvas by midnight on Wednesday.
+Final Note: You MUST submit the link to this summary post in Canvas.
 NO EXCEPTIONS.
 NO LATE WORK ACCEPTED.